Graduate Pharmacy Programs FAQs

 No, an electronic application is the only way to apply.
 However, before completing that application, make sure that you meet the minimum application criteria for the department to which you are applying.

-Most departments in the College of Pharmacy admit students in the fall semester ONLY, with the exception of the part-time programs in Industrial and Physical Pharmacy.
-For the application deadline for a specific department, please see their web pages.
+Most departments in the College of Pharmacy admit students in the fall semester ONLY.
+For the application deadline for a specific department, see their department web pages.